Biscoff Cake

 - In a bowl, whisk together the all-purpose flour, baking powder, baking soda, and salt.
 Set it aside.

-- With an electric mixer or in the bowl of a stand mixer, beat the butter for 3 minutes on medium speed.
-Add the cookie butter, and the oil, mix to combine.
-Add the granulated sugar and the brown sugar, beat on medium for 2 minutes, until the mixture is creamy and fluffy.
+- With an electric mixer or in the bowl of a stand mixer, beat the butter for 1 minute on medium speed.
+Add the granulated and brown sugar.
+Beat on medium for 2 minutes, until the mixture is creamy and fluffy.

-- Divide the batter between the 3 cake pans, pour it on top of the crumbles.
+- Divide the batter between the 3 cake pans.
+Use an offset spatula to smooth it out.

 - Bake the cakes in the pre-heated oven for 30 to 35 minutes, until the cake springs back when touched on top, and the edges are golden, or a toothpick inserted in the cake comes out clean.

-- To make the Cookie Butter Biscoff Frosting, beat the butter and cream cheese together for 2 to 3 minutes.
-Add the cookie butter, beat for another minute.
+- To make the Cookie Butter Biscoff Frosting, beat the butter for one minute.
+Add the cream cheese and cookie butter and beat for another minute.

-- Place some of the frosting in a piping bag to assemble the cake, leave the rest covered.
+- Place some of the frosting in a piping bag.
+Leave the rest aside in a covered bowl.

-- To assemble the cake, place a cake layer on a plate.
+- To assemble the cake, place one cake layer on a cake stand.

-- Pipe a ring of the Cookie Butter Frosting around the edges of the cake layer.
+- Snip the ends of the piping bag with scissors and pipe a ring of the Biscoff Frosting around the edges of the cake layer.

 - Top with another cake layer.

-- Use an offset spatula to smooth the tops by sweeping the spatula across the top of the cake, moving from the outside to the center, towards you.
+- Use an offset spatula to smooth the top by sweeping from the edges toward the center.

 I made this and liked the flavour, but I found it overly sweet unfortunately.
 To top it off, the recipe did not include the biscoff drip.
 I did not read the instructions in the top, only the recipe itself, and so I had only purchased a 400g jar of biscoff spread.
 It was just enough for everything else.
 But then I couldn’t do the drip design.
 Thank goodness I had leftover ganache, but the visual effect was just not the same.